James Longstreet: Peninsula

 That spring, Union Major General George B. McClellan, commander of the Army of the Potomac, launched the Peninsula campaign intending to capture the Confederate capital of Richmond.
-In his memoirs, Longstreet would write that while in temporary command of the Confederate army, he wrote to Thomas J. "Stonewall" Jackson proposing that he march to Jackson in the Shenandoah Valley and combine forces.
+In his memoirs, Longstreet wrote that while in temporary command of the Confederate army, he proposed to Thomas J. "Stonewall" Jackson that he march to Jackson in the Shenandoah Valley and combine forces.
 No evidence has emerged for this claim.

 Following the delay of the Union offensive against Richmond at the Siege of Yorktown, Johnston oversaw a tactical withdrawal to the outskirts of Richmond, where defenses had already been prepared.
 Longstreet's division formed the rearguard, which was heavily engaged at the Battle of Williamsburg on May 5.
 There, Union troops beginning with Joseph Hooker's division of the Union III Corps, which was commanded by Samuel P. Heintzelman, came out of a forest into open ground to attack Longstreet's men.
-To protect the army's supply wagons, Longstreet launched a counterattack with the brigades of Cadmus M. Wilcox, A. P. Hill, Pickett, Raleigh E. Colston, and two other regiments.
+To protect the army's supply wagons, Longstreet counterattacked with the brigades of Cadmus M. Wilcox, A. P. Hill, Pickett, Raleigh E. Colston, and two other regiments.
 The assault drove the Union soldiers back.
 Finding the ground he occupied untenable, Longstreet requested reinforcements from D.H.
 Hill's division a little further up the road and received Early's brigade, to which was later added the entire division.
 Early then launched a fruitless and bloody attack well after the wagons had already been safely evacuated.
 Overall, the battle was a success, protecting the passage of Confederate supply wagons and delaying the advance of McClellan's army toward Richmond.
 The affair gave the Confederates possession of four cannon.
 McClellan inaccurately characterized the battle as a Union victory in a dispatch to Washington.